 Your book has been described as an homage to Heathers, but at times it’s like a full-on remake.
 You’ve recreated some full scenes.
 How did you approach such iconic source material and make it your own?

 I didn’t try to remake Heathers because I think that’s impossible and I’m obviously obsessed with it as a cult classic.
 I so believe in it.
 I really just wanted to capture the energy, the satirical vibe, and the edgy attitude towards high school that Heathers represents.
 Ultimately I think it’s a different story that turns into something really opposite and unique from Heathers.
 I’m constantly just taking information and inspiration from around me and manipulating it.
-I have a lot fun playing with some of the energy from Heathers.

 Aside from Heathers and Barbie, what were some other big inspirations for this?

-Well, my ’90s childhood and all of the teen movies I was obsessed with, starting with Clueless, the first film I fell in love with as a kid.
+Well, my ’90s childhood and all of the teen movies I loved, starting with Clueless, the first film I fell in love with as a kid.
 My older sister had a VHS of Clueless, and when I was five I used to watch it obsessively.
 Other movies like Sugar and Spice and She’s All That, Mean Girls of course.
 Jawbreaker.
 I loved the iconic teen story with the clique of mean girls who rule the school.
 I always wanted to be the Regina George character because she was blonde and pretty and dating the hottest jock.
 Then I started to imagine what the highschool of the future might look like with that dynamic.
 Wouldn’t it be interesting if that clique of mean girls was a clique of bitchy blond gay boys?
 In that way I removed the distance between me and the queen bee, or between people like me and this traditionally popular clique.

 In teen comedies, the gay male character is usually the sidekick.
 If they’re front and centre it’s usually a tragedy, so it was interesting seeing these characters leading a dark teen comedy.
 There are so many great lines in this book, but at one point you have this teenager Claude from Idaho who looks up to the Kens, and you write that they’re his biggest inspiration because they’re “so post-gay it’s sickening.”
 I think that encapsulates so much of the novel because they live in this world that’s not aspirational, but still operates on this completely different dynamic than ours.